- Clark Arts Building Guidelines

 - A bio form that will show your bio as it will appear in the program unless we receive your changes by the deadline given in the packet.

 - A preview of your headshot as it will appear in the program unless we receive an updated image by the deadline given in the packet.
 It is your responsibility to supply us with your headshot.
 Failure to supply it by the deadline will result in no headshot in the program.
 Please remember, the image will only be as good as the original you turn in.
-Supply a hard copy or a digital JPEG in no less than 300 DPI.
+Supply a digital JPEG in no less than 300 DPI.
 We also accept PDF files.
-Please ask the box office manager for help if needed.
+Please ask the Box Office Manager for help if needed.

 From time to time, students may spend their own money for Performing Arts Department production expenses.
 When this occurs, the student must go through the expense reimbursement process to have that money returned to them.
-A form can be found online at think.rockford.edu or through the Technical Director.
+An Expense Report form can be found online on the Business Office Portal page or through the Technical Director.
 This must be filled out and signed by the student.
-The receipt(s) must be attached to this form and it should be turned in to Beth as soon as possible.
+The receipt(s) must be attached to this form and it should be turned in to the Technical Director or Box Office Manager as soon as possible.
 Once the form is authorized for reimbursement by the Chair of the Department, it will be submitted to the Business Office for processing.
-Checks are issued each Thursday and generally will be distributed to your campus mailbox (unless otherwise specified).
+Checks are issued each Thursday and generally will be distributed through campus mail (unless otherwise specified).
 When possible, the petty cash system should be used instead of this reimbursement system.
 Tax exempt forms MUST be used.
-They can be obtained through the Technical Director or Box Office Manager.
+They can be obtained on the Business Office Portal page or through the Technical Director or Box Office Manager.
 If tax is paid on items, that cost will not be reimbursed.

 EXTRACURRICULAR AND OFF-CAMPUS ACTIVITIES